The ‘Grey Trail’

 The Festival Event

-Grey is the New Blue
+Grey is the New Blue!

 The level of the program’s success has totally surpassed our expectations.
-According to our calculations, based on the number of printed maps that were taken from the venues and the fact the we have met several ‘hikers’ who printed out their maps at home
+According to our calculations, based on the number of printed maps that were taken from the venues and the fact the we have met several ‘hikers’ who printed out their maps at home:

-at least 400 visitors took the walks and we received 67 giveaway submissions via Instagram or email
+At least 400 visitors took the walks and we received 67 giveaway submissions via Instagram or email

 What we learned from our users?